zio/zio/docs/datatypes/core/zio/error-management.md

 ```

+Sometimes instead of converting optional values to optional errors, we can perform one of the following operations:
+- Failing the original operation (`ZIO#someOrFail`)
+- Succeeding with an alternate value (`ZIO#someOrElse`)
+- Running an alternative ZIO effect (`ZIO#someOrElseZIO`)

 ### Uncovering the Underlying Cause of an Effect

 Using the `ZIO#cause` operation we can expose the cause, and then by using `ZIO#uncause` we can reverse this operation: